Christian-Blank/the-company-os/company_os/domains/charters/data/knowledge-architecture.charter.md

 ---
 title: "Charter: The Knowledge Architecture"
-version: 1.1
+version: 2.0
 status: "Active"
 owner: "OS Core Team"
-last_updated: "2025-07-14T17:51:24-07:00"
+last_updated: "2025-07-16T15:33:00-07:00"
 parent_charter: "os/domains/charters/data/service-architecture.charter.md"
-tags: ["charter", "knowledge", "architecture", "metadata", "graph", "decisions"]
+tags: ["charter", "knowledge", "architecture", "documentation", "services"]
 ---

 # **Charter: The Knowledge Architecture**

 This document defines the vision and principles for organizing all records, documents, and knowledge within the Company OS.
-It serves as the blueprint for our "Shared, Explicit Memory."
+It serves as the blueprint for our "Documentation as Code" approach.

 ---

 ## **1. Vision (The North Star ⭐)**

-To create a self-organizing, living knowledge graph that serves as the canonical memory for the entire Company OS.
-This graph will make all context discoverable, traceable, and intelligent for both human and AI collaborators, evolving from a simple file-based system into a rich, queryable network as the need emerges.
+To create a practical, scalable documentation system that serves as the canonical memory for the entire Company OS.
+This system makes all context discoverable, traceable, and actionable for both human and AI collaborators through clear, maintainable documentation patterns.

 ---